Gintė Regina, Niamh Seana Meehan

 Also featured in the exhibition are a number of publications produced during the residency, and the participatory performance Do you want to take part in a pilot?
 In this work the artist directs the audience members to read texts aloud, inspired by her preoccupation with the words ‘demo’ and ‘pilot’.
-This participatory performance involves visitors to the exhibition reading from publications the artist produced during the residency, with Niamh present in the gallery space to direct them.
-This work provokes an impromptu rehearsal from the unknowing visitors, of which there is no final outcome defined.
+This work aims to provoke an impromptu rehearsal from the unknowing visitors, of which there is no final outcome defined.
 By doing this, Niamh invites the audience to produce the work and activate the language of the text being read aloud.

 ABOUT NIAMH SEANA MEEHAN